aleabodo/minecraft/README.md

   PATH=/home/ubuntu/minecraft:$PATH
 ```

+The Voicechat and Dynmap bind ports `24454` and `8100` respectively.
+Apply those and the default minecraft port `25565` to your port forwarding and firewalls if applicable.

 ## Usage
 Install the paper server jar and put it into the `minecraft/`.
 Install plugin jars into `minecraft/plugins`.
 Update the `serverJar` parameter in `minecraft/start` with the corresponding file name of the Paper jar you installed.
 ```